Viitorul: 1916 closure and 1918 revival

-1919–1921 struggles
+1919 feats

-In January 1919, the paper returned at the center of public debates, with demands that all journalists who had previously collaborated with the Central Powers, including Arghezi and Grossman, be arrested and tried as traitors.
+The PNL arranged that new party newspapers set up in the provinces use Viitorul in their name, and a regional qualifier.
+A quick succession of papers followed, beginning in 1919 with one such satellite established in Suceava (as Viitorul Sucevei).
+In January of that year, the Bucharest paper had returned at the center of public debates, with demands that all journalists who had previously collaborated with the Central Powers, including Arghezi and Grossman, be arrested and tried as traitors.
 Its other content at that stage included essays about the role of theaters in promoting "national education", as well as samples from the declassified letters of Ottokar Czernin, who had represented the Austro-Hungarian government in Romania, and the full text of Brătianu's 1916 treaty with the Entente.
-In tandem, it challenged the left-wing Ententists at Adevărul, in particular Constantin Mille, with an open letter from Captain Gheorghe Băgulescu—which suggested that Mille was an inconsequential journalist, and always "for sale".
+In tandem, it again challenged the left-wing Ententists at Adevărul, in particular Constantin Mille, with an open letter from Captain Gheorghe Băgulescu—which suggested that Mille was an inconsequential journalist, and always "for sale".

 According to Marghiloman, Viitorul also maintained a "terrorizing atmosphere" during the trial of Colonel Victor Verzea, who, in February, was ultimately sentenced to death for spying.
-As the same diarist notes, by early 1919 Viitorul was engaged in rewriting the history of the war, and presenting the union of Bessarabia with Romania, which had occurred under Marghiloman's watch, without mentioning as much.
+As the same diarist notes, by early 1919 Viitorul was engaged in rewriting the history of the war, and presenting the union of Bessarabia with Romania, which had occurred under Marghiloman's watch, without even mentioning that fact.
 He and the newspaper staff still agreed with each other on the need to do away with the PNR's regionalism.
 As read by the former Germanophile Ioan C. Filitti, by February 1919 Viitorul was also acknowledging, if grudgingly so, that Marghiloman had been at least partly right in his negotiations with the conquerors.
+By May, Viitorul had switched focus on Averescu, whom it claimed to expose as a former appeaser of the Germans.
+This allegation enraged PP cadres, with Îndreptarea observing that calumny was a characteristic of PNL propaganda.